Class 4 and more: How to become an Uber driver in B.C.

 The driver must be at least 19, and have at least two years of non-learner driver experience.
 They also need to already have a valid Class 1, 2, 3, 5 or 6 licence, or the equivalent.

-They have to be able to "demonstrate an acceptable driving record," the province says, meaning they have no more than four penalty points in the last two years, and no serious driving offences in the last three.
+They have to be able to "demonstrate an acceptable driving record," the province says, meaning they have fewer than four penalty-point-accumulating incidents in the last two years, and no serious driving offences in the last three.

 Vehicles must pass a pre-trip safety inspection test, and drivers must pass a fitness medical examination.

 The exam makes sure the driver doesn't have any medical conditions that could impact their driving.

 According to ICBC, the knowledge test costs $15.

 The road test costs another $40, and the medical exam processing fee costs $28 for classes 1 to 4.

 B.C.'s auto insurer provides blanket insurance certificate option to ride-hailing companies, not to individual drivers.

 Drivers will be covered through the company when using their vehicle to provide ride-hailing services.

 At all other times, they must have their own insurance.